-Magnetic Resonance Imaging (MRI) can be contraindicated in any of the following circumstances; there is a metallic body in the eye, for magnetically activated implanted devices such as pacemakers and defibrillators, insulin pumps, neurostimulators, and for some types of metal, and aneurysm clipping.
+MRI can be contraindicated in any of the following circumstances: there is a metallic body in the eye; the individual has a magnetically activated implanted devices (e.g., pacemakers, defibrillators, insulin pumps, neurostimulators, some types of metal), and aneurysm clipping.
 The imaging facility should always be consulted with any compatibility questions as the types of metal used and development of MRI compatible devices is continually changing.
-A whole body MRI uses powerful magnets and radio waves to create pictures of the bodies bony and soft tissue structures.
+A whole-body MRI uses powerful magnets and radio waves to create pictures of the bodies bony and soft tissue structures.
 An MRI does not use ionizing radiation (x-rays).